Teens riot inside League City treatment center

 The fire marshal ordered the building to remain unoccupied because of the severe damage to the fire alarm system.

-League City authorities said they are very familiar with Devereaux Advanced Behavior Health facility.
+League City authorities said they are very familiar with Devereaux Advanced Behavioral Health facility.
 Police, fire, and EMS crews have answered more than 450 calls since January 2019, according to a statement from League City police.
 The police dept. has documented 158 criminal incidents there during the same time period.

 Follow Steve Campion on Facebook, Twitter and Instagram.